aurelia/aurelia/docs/user-docs/developer-guides/testing/testing-components.md

 Testing components in Aurelia 2 is a straightforward process thanks to the framework's design and the utilities provided by the `@aurelia/testing` package.
 This guide will walk you through the steps to test your components effectively, ensuring they work as expected within the context of a view.

-In Aurelia 2, a component typically consists of a view (HTML) and a view model (JavaScript or TypeScript).
+In Aurelia, a component typically consists of a view (HTML) and a view model (JavaScript or TypeScript).
 To ensure the quality and correctness of your components, you should write tests that cover both aspects.
 Testing components involves checking that the view renders correctly with given data and that the view model behaves as intended when interacting with the view.

 ## Testing Strategy